Examples of Checks And Balances

 • The congress has the power to impeach both members of the judiciary and executives.

-• Each house of congress within the legislative branch of government serves as a check on possible abuses of power by the other.
+• Each house of congress within the legislative branch of government checks on possible abuses of power by the other.
 The Senate and the House of Representatives must pass the bill in the same form before it can be accepted as law.

 • The president, in turn, checks the judiciary through appointment, which can be used to change the direction of federal courts.